elifesciences-publications/eLife_paper/README.md

 # eLife_paper
-Code files for eLife paper
+Code files for Nolet et al., 2020, "Nuclei determine the spatial origin of mitotic waves", eLife https://doi.org/10.7554/eLife.52868

 General remark: Fortran codes are used to obtain raw data of PDE simulations.
 Data is analyzed and visualized in Mathematica.